nakov/WindowsFormsApp-Summator/README.md

-# Summator - Windows Forms Example App
+# Summator - Windows Forms Sample App

 Sample Windows Forms App: **Summator of Two Numbers**

+Written in C# with Windows Forms as UI library.
 Used for trainings and experiments.

 Build with: .NET Framework with Visual Studio